luisalvarez246/infra-as-code-lab-exercises-lcay/Session_6_Terraform_Cloud_and_Pipelines/README.md

 10. Now add extra steps in your GitHub Action (deploy_infra.yaml) to install Terraform and then run Terraform init, plan and apply steps to deploy the resources to AWS (don't forget it will need to reference `dev.tfvars`).
 Please take into consideration the deployment may take 10+ minutes.
 Don't proceed to the next step until you have a successful GitHub Action for deploying your infrastructure.

 11. As per this [slide](https://docs.google.com/presentation/d/1468DXJZPzhKKLAlxz6z7zhvYlkNLOaSCHztUYbQNKAI/edit#slide=id.g2c02383fe93_0_0) in the Session 6 slide deck, you can add additional build step options for formatting, linting, security, testing and documentation.
 Experiment by adding formatting, linting and one other of these as pre or post deploy steps in your GitHub Action workflow.
 If they are prebuild steps then ensure the deployment doesn't run if the prebuild steps fail.
-You can run these commands locally first and first any issues they highlight before commiting changes to the repo therefore failing faster.
+You can run these commands locally first and first any issues they highlight before committing changes to the repo therefore failing faster.

 12. Now reverse the change in step 9 above.
 In the deploy_infra.yaml change the word 'push' back to 'workflow_dispatch' on line 3 as we don't need the pipeline to run on every commit now.